Office Move IT Cleanup (Kansas City) | Equipment & Accessories Removal

 Those are actually two different situations.

-A move is busy — everything’s in motion, timelines are tight, and you’re just trying to get from point A to point B without breaking anything.
+Busy, fast-moving, tight timelines.
+Everything's in motion — you're just trying to get from point A to point B without breaking anything.

-A shutdown feels different.
-There’s more finality to it.
-You’re not relocating the setup — you’re closing it out.
+More finality to it.
+You're not relocating — you're closing it out.
+Everything still needs a destination.

 But in both cases, the same thing tends to happen with the smaller equipment.